1D array initialization in C programming with example

 }

-The following syntax can be used to declare and initialize an array at the same time.
+The following example demonstrates how to declare and initialize an integer array emp_salary without specifying the size:

 // Array initialization with Declaration without size